maptime/philadelphia/_posts/2015-04-06-what-is-maptime.md

 You can find our chapter on [Meetup](http://www.meetup.com/maptimephl/), and [Twitter](https://twitter.com/maptimephl).
 For any questions or comments, send us a note via email - philly@maptime.io

+And keep an eye out for a follow up post next week, which will explore the specifics of what makes our chapter here in Philly different ...

-**NOTE**: The images above are slides from a presentation Beth and Lyzi gave at F0SS4GNA 2015 about the same topic as this post.
-It's so, so good.
-[Seriously just click this link already](https://speakerdeck.com/bethschechter/what-time-is-it-its-maptime) to check the presentation out in it's entirety.
+**NOTE**: The images above are slides from a presentation Beth and Lyzi gave at F0SS4GNA 2015 about the very same topic.
+It's so, so good and goes above and beyond the contents of this post.
+[Click here](https://speakerdeck.com/bethschechter/what-time-is-it-its-maptime) to see the rest of the slides.